sdingcn/closure/README.md

 This is a small functional programming language with first-class functions, recursions, and mark-and-sweep garbage collection with memory compaction.
+(Immutable) records / structs could be simulated by function closures with the special syntax `@`, which is the origin of this language's name.

 ## code example